iAloni94/open_uni_c_project/README.md

-# open_uni_c_project

 # Assembler software for assembly language written in C.

-## This is a Final project in the course “System ProgrammingLaboratory in C language - 20465” in the Open University of Israel.
+### This is a Final project in the course “System ProgrammingLaboratory in C language - 20465” in the Open University of Israel.
 Lecturer: Roy Rachmany This project was written by Ido Aloni and Yoav Brand

-## As part of the course “System ProgrammingLaboratory in C language”, we wrote this project that translates assembly language to “Machine Code” language.
-The main goal of this assembler is to create a file that contains “Machine Code” (output) from an assembly file (input).
+** As part of the course “System ProgrammingLaboratory in C language”, we wrote this project that translates assembly language to “Machine Code” language.
+The main goal of this assembler is to create a file that contains “Machine Code” (output) from an assembly file (input). **

 ### Hardware: